|Academic Year of Entry||2022/23|

 HKDSE students will apply for admission to first-year studies (JS1208) through JUPAS.

-Applied Physics graduates enjoy a diverse range of challenging careers from medical physicists, environmental consultants, materials scientists, biomedical engineers and nuclear technologists, to professionals in photonic equipment and components, electronic components, semiconductors and computer peripherals.
-Graduates may also develop their careers in commerical sectors and government departments such as the Hong Kong Observatory, the Environmental Protection Department, and the Hospital Authority.
+Physics graduates enjoy a diverse range of challenging careers from medical physicists, financial engineers, data scientists to professionals in STEM education, scientific research and technological development.
+Graduates may also develop their careers in the commercial sector or take up public sector roles in organisations such as the Hong Kong Observatory, the Environmental Protection Department and the Hospital Authority.

-The major prepares students for further studies in fundamental physics, biomedical physics, materials engineering, photonics, nuclear science and technology.
+Our physics major also prepares students for further studies in fundamental physics, biophysics, medical physics, quantum physics, computational physics, materials engineering and other related fields.

 The College of Science and the Department offer work placement opportunities through different internship schemes that provide students with full-time job attachments to companies in Hong Kong, the Guangdong-Hong Kong-Macao Bay Area and Overseas.
 Through such placements, students will:

-For details, please visit the College’s website on Internship Services.
+For details, please visit the College’s website on Internship Schemes.

 To broaden students’ exposures beyond the classroom and enrich their international experience, the Department, College and University offer a wide range of credit-bearing exchange programmes with around 350 partner universities over the world, including Australia, Canada, Europe, the US and the Asia-Pacific region.